Formal Table Setting

 Water and wine glasses

-In general, a formal dinner includes at least one course of wine.
-In very formal situations, there may be a vegetable or fish course before the main course.
+In general, a formal dinner includes at least one type of wine.
+Dinners with multiple courses may have multiple varieties of wine.
 However many courses you’re serving, plan to have a clean wine glass for each new wine.
 Wine glasses are set to the upper right of the place setting, in order from first to final use.
 Each place setting should have a water glass, which also goes on the upper right.
 The water glass can live above the wine glass(es) or to the side, depending on how much room there is at each place setting.

 If you aren’t serving wine, skip the wine glasses.
 Likewise, if a guest isn’t going to drink wine, you can remove their wine glass at the beginning of the meal.
 If you’re serving beverages other than water and wine, provide a glass for those, too.
 Except for brunch, coffee cups and saucers are not usually placed on the table at the beginning of the meal, by the way.
 And glasses for after-entree drinks like port, sherry or cognac should also not be on the table.